spinnaker/governance/sig-ops/README.md

 # SIG: Ops

-This Special Interest Group (SIG) main goal is to coordinate Operations (Ops) activities and best practices across Spinnaker Operators.
+The Operations (Ops) Special Interest Group (SIG) provides a forum for groups that are operating Spinnaker deployments to coordinate their activities and identify and share best practices.
 * Production Readiness
 * Security Requirements
+* Monitoring and Logging
+* Performance and Scalability
+* HA & DR
 * Reference Architecture(s)

 ## Meetings